 ) and Pumpkin (Tim Roth

 ) discuss the pros and cons of robbing banks versus liquor stores.
 Then they add restaurants to the equation, realizing they can make more by taking customers' wallets than they get out of the till.
-They stand up in their booth and announce that they're robbing the diner.
+The two kiss, declare they love each other and stand up in their booth, announcing that they're robbing the diner.

 Earlier in the day, Jules Winnfield (Samuel L. Jackson

 ) arrive at a San Fernando Valley apartment building.
 They are hit men in the employ of Marsellus Wallace and have come to retrieve a valuable belonging of Wallace's from a group of would-be crooks led by a young and naive guy named Brett (Frank Whaley

 ).
 They take back the valuable item -- kept in a briefcase, it glows warmly and transfixes whoever looks at it.
 Jules recites what he claims is a Bible verse, Ezekiel 25:17, before he and Vincent execute Brett.Story #1: Vincent Vega And Marsellus Wallace's Wife